 She came to Tulsi Eye Hospital, Nashik and operated in her left eye.
 She is happy now that she could see once again.
 She had resumed working at the tailoring store.
 Shanthidevi* expressed her heartfelt thanks to the entire hospital team for giving back her eyesight.
 She blessed the Cognizant Foundation and Mission for Vision for the work they were doing.
 She said to the social worker, “It is not just my vision that was restored but my confidence as well.”

 Cataract and uncorrected refractive error are the two major causes of blindness in India.
 Lack of access is a barrier for the poor rural communities to avail eye care services.
 Distance and expenses such as transport fare and loss of daily wages are the key factors that prevent people from accessing services at hospitals.
 In such situations, village Vision Centres have proved successful in making available quality eye services to remote communities.

-Cognizant Foundation has set up 8 Vision Centres across Karnataka, Maharashtra and West Bengal in the last three years.
+Cognizant Foundation has sponsored the setting up of 8 Vision Centres across Karnataka, Maharashtra and West Bengal in the last three years.
 These Centres were established in partnership with Operation Eyesight India, Hyderabad and Mission for Vision, Mumbai and several local eye health institution partners.
 These Vision Centres have screened over 27,000 patients from remote rural locations.
 Of the patients screened, 5700+ received prescription eyeglasses and, 2500+ patients received surgeries.

 The Chalisgaon Vision Centre in Maharashtra uses teleconsultation to consult with expert doctors in the base hospital.
-The tele-consult facilitates quick access to experts saving patients the time, effort and money to visit the base hospital.
-The facility also efficiently utilises expert resources who have limited time to travel to different locations to examine patients.
+The teleconsult facilitates quick access to experts saving patients the time, effort and money to visit the base hospital.
+The facility also efficiently utilises expert resources with limited time to travel to different locations to examine patients.

 * Name changed to protect patient privacy